pclavell/project_template/template_user/processing/README.md

 ## Organization

 In the parent directory, there are a few shared resources
-* [rules](rules): Rule definitions for workflow manager rules that are repeatedly used throughout the subfolder tasks.
+* [rules](rules): Rule definitions for workflow manager (Snakemake or Nextflow) rules that are repeatedly used throughout the subfolder tasks.
 * Each subfolder roughly contains a distinct data processing task

 * For Snakemake workflows, in each subdirectory, the important files which are usually there are as follows: